 - Eat plenty of fruit and vegetables

-- If choosing meat, make it lean; consider fish as an alternative.
+- If choosing meat, trim off the fat to make it lean; consider fish as an alternative.

 - Choose low-fat milk